 HOW TO MAKE QUINCE TART WITH MERINGUE

 Recipes involving tarts topped with meringues can be intimidating to look at.
-Many mistakes can happen and that’s why, I too had to read the recipe a few times, before giving it a go.
-But once I broke it down into steps and laid out all the ingredients in front of me, I really enjoyed making and eating this tart!
+Many mistakes can happen and that's why I recommend to read the recipe a few times, before giving it a go.
+If you break it down into steps, you will have a clear mind.

 Overview of steps involved